How Geocaching Works

 Use information from the sign on the lower range light to decipher coordinates to the next waypoint.
 (Please be aware that the range lights are on Ridges Sanctuary property and a fee is required to enter the property, but viewing both range lights from this waypoint is permitted)

-Year the Door County Historical Society installed the plaque on the lower range light
+Year the Door County Historical Society installed the plaque on the lower range light, minus 233

+This cache was placed as a partnership with Wisconsin Historical Society, Wisconsin Maritime Museum, Door County Maritime Museum, and the University of Wisconsin Sea Grant Institute.
 We hope you enjoyed learning the history of Baileys Harbor’s Aids to Navigation.
-To learn more about Wisconsin’s maritime heritage please visit our other geocaches Door County, or visit wisconsinshipwrecks.org and maritimetrails.org!
+To learn more about Wisconsin’s maritime heritage please visit our other geocaches in Door County and throughout the state, or visit wisconsinshipwrecks.org!

 (No hints available.)